andrelcalves/data-and-AI-technologies/Data Platform/Cognite/Domain Expert Basic/Introduction to CDF & Power BI/readme.md

 7. This data is filtered according to our specifications.
 Now, we can add more filters if needed.
 If not, clicking Close & Apply will load the data.
 8. You can see all the data you queried for by clicking the Data view.

+### Aggregation

+* Time series tend to store large quantities of data points.
+* To get insight from you data, you typically compute aggregates from the raw data.
+* CDF pre-calculates the most of commom aggregates for numerical data points in time series so that they are available with short response time.
+* Instead of downloading and manually aggregation data in Power BI, you can query CDF for the aggregates is you specify the time range and granularity.

+#### Aggregates for a single time series

+##### Summary
+1. In the Power Query Editor, get the time series table using the Cognite Power BI connector.
+2. Now that we have added the data, the next step is to use filtering to find the time series we want aggregates from.
+3. Click the drop-down button in the ID column.
+4. Select Text Filters and select Begins with.
+5. In the Filter Rows dialog box, specify conditions to filter the rows in the column.
+In this example, let's keep the rows where 'id' begins with 6 AND ends with 1.
+6. Click Ok.
+7. Then, in the Aggregate column select Function.
+8. Specify the time range and granularity.
+(Start: 01/06/16 and End: 01/06/18 and granularity (1d)), and then select OK.
+9. The Power Query Editor displays a table with the aggregates for the specified time range.
+Select Close and apply and click here to view the aggregates

+#### Aggregates for multiple time series

+##### Summary
+1. Import your Time series data and the TimeseriesAggregate function using the Cognite Power BI connector.
+2. Let's first filter the time series we want aggregates from.
+3. Click the drop-down button here.
+4. Select Text Filters and select Begins with.
+5. In the Filter Rows dialog box, specify conditions to find the time series you want aggregates from.
+In this example, we want to filter rows where 'id" begins with 1 AND ends with 0.
+6. Click Ok.
+7. Then, select the TimeseriesAggregate function, and set the granularity (1d), start time (1/07/2016), and end time (1/07/2018).
+Then select Choose column.
+8. In the Select Column window, select your Timeseries table, and the Id column from the table to specifiy which time series to fetch aggregates from in CDF.
+Then select OK.
+9. Select Invoke to start retrieving the aggregates.
+10. The Power Query Editor displays a new table named Invoked Function in the Query panel with the aggregates for the specified time range.
+Then select Close and apply.